 The technique in Ada is to use a package to encapsulate and hide the data shared by Push, Pop and Clear so that only those subprograms can access it.
 A package comes in two parts - its specification which describes its interface to other units, and its body which describes how it is implemented.
 We can paraphrase this by saying that the specification says what it does and the body says how it does it.
-The specification would simply be package Stack is procedure Clear; procedure Push(X: Float); function Pop return Float; end Stack;
+The specification would simply be package body Stack is Max: constant := 100; Top: Integer range 0 ..
+Max := 0; A: array (1 ..
+Max) of Float; procedure Clear is begin Top := 0: end Clear: procedure Push(X: Float) is begin Top := Top + 1; A(Top) := X: end Push: function Pop return Float is begin Top := Top -1; return A(Top + 1); end Pop: end Stack;